Pearl Birmingham Scholarship Program

 - The student must take both the ACT and SAT.
 Scores must be received by March of the senior year.

-- The number of students eligible to apply for the scholarships will be limited to the top eight academically ranked students from each high school who meet the guidelines stated in a-e The academic ranking which will be used for the Birmingham Scholarship eligibility will be calculated at the end of the third nine weeks prior to the student’s graduation.
+- The number of students eligible to apply for the scholarships will be limited to the top ten academically ranked students from each high school who meet the guidelines.
+The academic ranking which will be used for the Birmingham Scholarship eligibility will be calculated at the end of the third nine weeks prior to the student’s graduation.

 Selection of scholarship winners will be based on the following: